Is CLIP ideal? No. Can we fix it? Yes!

 We ask two questions: (1) \textit{Is it possible for there to exist a CLIP-like latent space which has all the properties necessary to succeed in popular VLM tasks, using cosine similarity as the reference metric?} (2) \textit{If no such space exists - is there a way to ``rescue" this latent space without forsaking CLIP altogether?}

 To address these queries, we first formalize the geometry of the CLIP latent space and establish a list of conditions which must be satisfied in order for it to understand the precise meaning of images and texts, as required by popular VLM benchmarks \cite{tong_eyes_2024, yuksekgonul_when_2023, kamath_whats_2023, lewis_does_2024, alhamoud_vision-language_2025, hsieh_sugarcrepe_2023}.
 Second, we show that these conditions are\textit{ not achievable} when using cosine similarity on the unit hypersphere.
 This answers the first question: an ideal CLIP space \textit{cannot} exist.
 Finally, we propose a lightweight downstream CNN which utilizes a topological map relying on cosine similarity scores between each text token and image patch embedding, to produce a more perceptive text-image distance score in lieu of naive cosine similarity in CLIP-space.
-With this simple adjustment, we find our simple model can outperform state of the art joint-encoder models on a wide array of benchmarks.

 In summary, our contributions are:

 \begin{itemize} \item \textbf{Problem Identification}: We find that naive cosine similarity on unit vector embeddings have fundamental geometric restrictions preventing it from accurately representing (1) attribute binding to distinct object concepts, (2) spatial relationships and location, and (3) negation.